 The curriculum for this year group is broad and varied covering a wide range of academic subjects whilst developing the necessary English language, study skills and subject knowledge to confidently transition to the GCSE curriculum.
 All subjects are compulsory and designed to be the ideal grounding for our GCSE course.
-Subjects include Maths, Sciences, History, Languages, P.E, IT, Geography etc. Internal school exams are taken at the end of the year.
+Subjects include Maths, Sciences, History, Languages, P.E, Computer Science and Geography.
+Internal school exams are taken at the end of the year.

-Students study a total of seven subjects at GCSE Level spread over a two year period.
+Students study a total of seven subjects at GCSE level over a two year period.
 English and Maths are compulsory and five further subjects are chosen to complement these.
-All subjects are studied for four periods per week, with the exception of English which is ten periods per week.
+All subjects are studied for four periods per week, with the exception of English which is up to ten periods per week.
 Some subjects include coursework throughout the school year while others are assessed by formal examinations at the end of the two year course.

 A Levels form the basis of assessment for university entrance.
 AS Levels are undertaken in Year 12 and in Year 13 pupils begin A Levels.
-Students normally study three or four subjects at AS and A Level, and these subjects are chosen by the pupil depending on their study interests and requirements for ongoing study at degree level.
-In addition, students also study up to ten periods of English per week with English learning delivered to the iELTS examination framework.
+Students normally study three or four subjects at AS and A Level, which are chosen by the pupil depending on their study interests and requirements for ongoing study at degree level.
+In addition, students study up to ten periods of English per week with English learning delivered to the iELTS examination framework.
 Students are prepared for iELTS examination to support UCAS applications for ongoing study at university.
-A Level studies focus on depth of knowledge in chosen academic subjects and are highly valued by universities and employers.
+A Level studies focus on development of a depth of knowledge in chosen academic subjects and are highly valued by universities and employers.